Navigating the Digital Landscape: Why Integration Is the Real Competitive Advantage

 Digital transformation is not a technology project.
 It's an organizational one.
 The technology is available to almost everyone; the differentiator is how well you integrate creative, experience, marketing, and technical thinking into a single coherent direction.

-If your transformation efforts feel siloed or stalled, the issue is rarely the tools.
-It's the system around them.
 That's where I spend most of my time working with clients — and it's consistently where the real leverage is.